Restrictive Covenant Modification

 - Obtain a complete copy of the original document containing the unlawfully restrictive language from the County Clerk-Recorder's Official Public Records.
 Locate and strike out any unlawfully restrictive language.

-- Complete and print the Restrictive Covenant Modification form.
+- Complete and print the Restrictive Covenant Modification form (PDF).
 Note that the form must include an acknowledgment executed by a notary public or other qualified officer.

 - Submit the completed Restrictive Covenant Modification form and the original document to the County Clerk-Recorder's Office.
 No fee is required for this service.